C-SWARM/pgfem-3d-examples/README.md

   1. Open the paraview GUI
   2. File -> Load State -> select the file "parview_displacement_y.pvsm" or "parview_displacement_z.pvsm" and click OK
-  3. Click onto the "Play" button to see the affect of thermal expension
+  3. Click onto the "Play" button to see the affect of thermal expansion